kordless/EvolveMCP/README.md

 - Claude can write code for you that it can then use itself
 - You can ask Claude to build specialized tools that solve your specific problems
 - You can enhance Claude's capabilities beyond its default features

+We stand at the threshold of a remarkable transformation in human-computer interaction.
+EvolveMCP represents a fundamental shift in how we create technology - no longer are we limited by our own technical abilities.
+Now, the barrier between imagination and implementation dissolves as AI becomes both the interpreter of our intentions and the architect of its own capabilities.

 ## Prerequisites